 Take a Second to Save These Posts for Later

 I know I come across helpful pointers online all the time that I plan on coming back to, only to realize later that I didn’t save the information, or I saved it but don’t remember where I saved it.
 So I wanted to save you the 20-minute heartache of floundering around for this muli-part DIY syrup series when you need it.
 You can PIN each post right here, then keep reading…

-PIN Part 2, about when, where, and how to drill your taps.
+PIN Part 2, (or read that one here) about when, where, and how to drill your taps.
 This post also covers how to know if you live where you can tap successfully and 7 questions you need to know the answers to before you tap your trees.

 PIN Part 4, the step-by-step guide to boiling your sap.
+(Go here to read that one.)
 This posts walks you through every important detail you need to know when processing your syrup, from tree to pancake.